 It seems to be a similar story across the wider economy too - business owners are behaving and hiring like there’s no tomorrow (be that the case or otherwise!).
 The mood amongst applicants is also upbeat - life is too short to stay in a job you don’t like and it is not the case anymore that staying put is the ‘safe’ option.

 That said, the prospect of a no-deal outcome looks more and more likely.
 Given the imprecise nature of predictions from both Remainers and Leavers since the referendum, it’s still too early to tell how this is going to play out.
-At the moment, though, everything looks promising – for now.
+At the moment, though, demand for talent is very high and the job market still looks promising.

 If you are thinking about a move and would like to hear about current opportunities in Market Research, Insight & Analytics, contact the team on 020 7242 6321 (UK) or 02 9258 1121 (Australia)